aldolat/private-content/readme.txt

 * "[role]-content" to stylize the content for that specific [role].

+A third class is added, in case you make a note only for a specific role, for example "contributor-only".

 == Screenshots ==

 1. At the center of the screen, the shortcode is used in the WordPress editor.
 The text inside the shortcode will be displayed only to Authors and above roles.
 2. The shortcode in action.
 On the left, the text revealed to Administrators only; on the right, the page as seen by lower roles (Editors, Authors, etc., or simply readers).

 == Changelog ==

+= 2.0 =

+* NEW: now you can show a note only to user of a specific role, hiding that note to higher roles.
+* Added uninstall.php to delete the new custom capabilities.

 = 1.2 =